knightazura/ghost-sdk/Imagining-the-Ghost-Developer-Kit.md

 A key example of how all this will work is dashboard widgets.
 A button on the dashboard will take you to a list of available widgets, whether they are part of core or provided by an app.
 A widget can be added to the dashboard, and then customised with its own set of settings.
 Widgets can be dragged around, resized and removed from the dashboard.

-The GDTs will provide the tools for registering a widget and then defining its content, interactions, available sizes and settings in the most straightforward way possible whilst maintaining all the flexibility of effectively providing a mini-app all in itself.
+The GDK will provide the tools for registering a widget and then defining its content, interactions, available sizes and settings in the most straightforward way possible whilst maintaining all the flexibility of effectively providing a mini-app all in itself.

 ## The toolkit